menu

 Demographics

-The population of Powers has a very low overall level of education: only 9.09% of people over 25 hold a 4-year college degree or higher.
+The citizens of Powers have a very low rate of college education: just 9.09% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Powers in 2022 was $21,628, which is low income relative to Oregon and the nation.
 This equates to an annual income of $86,512 for a family of four.